Visual Arts (VART)

 VART 3535.
 Seminar: History of Photography.
 (4 Credits)

-The history of photography from 1839 to the present.
-The work of leading European and American photographers will be studied in the light of the technical, social and aesthetic issues of their time.
+This course explores the history of photography from 1839 to the present.
+The work of leading American and international photographers will be studied in the light of the technical, social, and aesthetic issues of their time.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Attributes: ACUP, AMST, ASAM, VAPH.